 Do I need to provide access?

-Yes, unless you are shielding or self-isolating you should allow landlords and trades people access to your home in order to carry out repair work or inspections.
+Yes, unless you are self-isolating you should allow landlords and trades people access to your home in order to carry out repair work or inspections.
 This includes:

 - Routine inspections, including annual gas safety checks

 - Planned maintenance activity inside and outside the home.

 Services should be designed to allow a 2-meter distance to be maintained (wherever possible) and hygiene procedures should be followed.